czernous/persian-hugo/exampleSite/content/post/how-to-market-your-business-with-facebook.md

 ## **Conclusion**

-Being one of the largest Social Media platforms with the largest demographic.
-Facebook Marketing makes sense for a lot of businesses irrespective of the type of audience or size.
+Out of all the social media platforms, Facebook has the biggest demographic.
+So, it makes sense for a lot of businesses to be on Facebook.

-Not to mention Facebook Ads.
-You could combine both worlds by sharing content and using retargeting Ads to market to your followers or boost popular posts.
+You could attract users with organic content and use retargeting Ads to market to your followers or boost popular posts.

-If you hope to use Facebook as part of your marketing strategy?
-How do intend on using it?
+Is Facebook part of your marketing strategy?

-Or maybe you have been using Facebook for some time.
 If so, what strategies have you found effective?

 Please share in the comments below!